alisalehikhuor/detail/README.md

-When you use Coll and row method to make the project responsive, it is possible that what is there by default is less detailed, but "Bootstrap Details" can help you arrange your project with more details
+When you use .coll and .row method to make the project responsive, it is possible that what is there by default is less detailed, but "Bootstrap Details" can help you arrange your project with more details

 For example: